dima666Sik/AndroidOracle/README.md

 ## Preview
 1. This project uses jdk 8;
-2. Navigation is built on fragments;
+2. Navigation is built on activities;

 ## Features
 ☑️Main screen with buttons: